 The best way to get the experience of fishing for Sharks is to travel with a reputable company that uses the best guides who know the beaches and have fished for Sharks for many years. this will ensure that you have the best possible chance of catching a big Shark.
 There are many different species to target from the shore from the smallest Smooth-hounds to the huge Greater Hammerhead and Bull Sharks and all of these will test your tackle and endurance to the limit.

-If you have any questions on any of the Shark fishing trips we offer please contact us in the office, our team will be happy to help you with any queries you have.
-Additionally, you can request a free brochure.
-You can find all of our Shark fishing destinations here.
+If you have any questions on any of the Shark fishing trips we offer, our team will be happy to help you with any queries you have, you can contact them via email at firstname.lastname@example.org or by calling 01603 407596.
+Alternatively, You can find all of our Shark fishing destinations here.